caydn/devgram/README.md

-# README
+# WELCOME TO DEVGRAM

-This README would normally document whatever steps are necessary to get the application up and running.
+Here is a dupe instagram rebuilt for learning and practice purposes, ( for now :) ).

 Things you may want to cover:

-* Ruby version
+* Version control

+* AWS s3 & photo uploading

 * System dependencies

 * Configuration

-* Database creation
+* Database creation via postgresql

 * Database initialization